TempleEight/temple-docs/TempleEight/docs/guide/orchestration.md

 It's a more heavyweight tool than Docker Compose, but has much more mature features and is generally seen as more 'production grade'.

-By changing the `#provider` annotation in a Templefile's project block to read `#provider(kubernetes)`, Temple will generate the required config to run your services in k8s.
+By changing the `#provider` annotation in a Templefile's project block to read `#provider(kubernetes)`, Temple will generate the required config to run your services in K8s.

-Changing the `example.temple` file from the [Getting Started](../getting-started) guide to use this `#provider` annotation and generating, the configuration files generated are:
+Changing the `example.temple` file from the [Getting Started](../getting-started) guide to use this `#provider` annotation and then regenerating the project, results in the following configuration files:

 ```shell
 .